rust-lang/reference/src/items/generics.md

 > _ForLifetimes_ :\
 > &nbsp;&nbsp; `for` `<` [_LifetimeParams_](#type-and-lifetime-parameters) `>`

-*Where clauses* provide an another way to specify bounds on type and lifetime parameters as well as a way to specify bounds on types that aren't type parameters.
+*Where clauses* provide another way to specify bounds on type and lifetime parameters as well as a way to specify bounds on types that aren't type parameters.